felipevw/Applied-Deep-Neural-Networks-Exercises/README.md

-# Exercises of Applied Deep Learning in Tensorflow
+# Exercises of Deep Learning in Tensorflow

 Index